How to handle passwords

 • The master password has to be extremely secure (see Use good passwords)

-• If you loose the master password, you loose all your passwords
+• If you lose the master password, you lose all your passwords

 Notable features: